Terms and conditions of the Panasonic TOUGHBOOK Partner Programme

-- “Individual Participant” : means an individual who is employed by a Company and who registers to use the Website.
+- “Individual Participant” : means an individual who is employed by a Company and who registers to use the Website

 - “Market Development Funds” or “MDF” : means marketing funds offered by Panasonic to Companies, depending on Panasonic commercial policy.

-- “Partners” : means resellers, system integrators, distributors, distributors, specialist handheld resellers, independent software vendor etc of Panasonic Toughbook/Toughpad products.
+- “Partners” : means resellers, system integrators, distributors, distributors, specialist handheld resellers, independent software vendor etc of Panasonic TOUGHBOOK/TOUGHPAD products.

 - “Panasonic”, “We”, “Us”, “Our”: means Panasonic Marketing Europe GmbH with official address at Hagenauer Strasse 43, Wiesbaden, D-65203, Germany.

-- “Products” : means the Panasonic Toughbook and/or Toughpad products.
+- “Products” : means the Panasonic TOUGHBOOK and/or TOUGHPAD products.

--increasing knowledge and strengths of the Products;
+- increasing knowledge and strengths of the Products;

--increasing sales of the Products;
+- increasing sales of the Products;

-Particular promotions and other activities connected to the Programs may be country specific and may also be subject to separate terms and conditions which will be notified to Partners in that country from time to time via the local language pages on Panasonic public website.
+Particular promotions and other activities connected to the Programmes may be country specific and may also be subject to separate terms and conditions which will be notified to Partners in that country from time to time via the local language pages on Panasonic public website.
 If there is any conflict between these Terms and terms and conditions related to a specific promotion or other promotional activity, the terms and conditions of the specific promotion or other promotional activity shall prevail.

-By joining the Programs a Company agrees to follow the workflows and procedures for Lead management, Deal registration, Market Development Funds and other benefits enabled by the Website.
+By joining the Programmes a Company agrees to follow the workflows and procedures for Lead management, Deal registration, Market Development Funds and other benefits enabled by the Website.
 It is agreed that Panasonic will be entitled to audit Company activity to ensure satisfactory performance in this regard.
 Full instructions on using these workflows are available from the home login page of the Website.
-Any questions regarding these workflows and procedures may be addressed to firstname.lastname@example.org.
+Any questions regarding these workflows and procedures may be addressed to TOUGHBOOKsystemsupport@eu.panasonic.com.

 2.Eligibility to Participate to the Programs and benefits

 Promotion of the Products requires a level of knowledge of the Company and the employees of the Company.
-The Company will therefore be expected to meet its obligations in this regard by meeting the requirements of the Toughbook University as described in Annex 1.
+The Company will therefore be expected to meet its obligations in this regard by meeting the requirements of the TOUGHBOOK University as described in Annex 1.
 In addition, Panasonic will provide the Company with Key Business Partner Update emails as and when new information becomes available.
 The purpose of these emails is to assist the Company in its objectives of increasing knowledge and strengths of the Products, and increasing sales of the Products.